Prof. Dr. Henning Walczak

 1. Research background

 Cell death is a vital process occurring every day in the human body.
 Many processes such as maintenance of tissue homeostasis, support in recovery from acute injury as well as dealing with infections and regulation of the immune system rely on proper cell death function.
 In addition, cell death can also provoke inflammatory responses, and lytic forms of cell death can incite inflammation by promoting the production of cytokines and chemokines that modulate the innate immune response.
 Cell death can be both a consequence and a cause of inflammation, which can be difficult to distinguish.
-In the past decade, emerging knowledge on the interplay between cell death and inflammation has enriched the molecular understanding of the signaling pathways that mediate various programs of cell death and multiple types of inflammatory responses.
-Strikingly, dysregulation of cell death or inflammation can lead to severe diseases, including autoimmune or degenerative disorders and cancer.
-It is therefore important to characterize the molecules and pathways that modulate cell death and inflammation to identify new therapeutic means to effectively treat such diseases.
+In the past decade, emerging knowledge on the interplay between cell death and inflammation has enriched the molecular understanding of the signalling pathways that mediate various programmes of cell death and multiple types of inflammatory responses.
+Strikingly, dysregulation of cell death or inflammation can lead to severe diseases, including cancer as well as autoimmune and degenerative disorders.
+It is therefore important to characterise the molecules and pathways that modulate cell death and inflammation to identify new therapeutic means to effectively treat such diseases.

 2. Research questions addressed by the group

 Research in the Walczak Laboratory is focused on cell death and ubiquitin in inflammation, cancer and immunity.
-The lab is particularly interested in unravelling the mechanisms on how different death receptor-ligand systems, especially the TNF–TNFR, Fas–FasL and TRAIL–TRAIL-R systems, are regulated and how they impact cancer cell survival and metastasis as well as cancer-related inflammation and tumour immunity.
-The overarching aim of the Walczak group is to gain a deeper understanding of the interplay between cell death and inflammation and, on the basis thereof, provide novel therapies by therapeutic targeting of the perturbed physiological balance between cell death and inflammation which underlies many of the pathologies cited above, including cancer.
+The overarching aim of the lab is to gain a deeper understanding of the interplay between cell death, inflammation and immunity and, on the basis thereof, provide novel therapies by targeting the perturbed physiological balance between cell death, inflammation and immunity which underlies many of the pathologies cited above, including cancer.
+With respect to linear ubiquitin, the Walczak lab is particularly interested in unravelling the mechanisms on how linear ubiquitin impacts (auto-)immunity as well as cancer cell survival and metastasis and cancer-related inflammation and tumour immunity.

 3. Proposed research project